aoanla/SRDBlog-Src/posts/2019/05/short-track-june.rst

 13 July
   `[FACEBOOK EVENT]`__

-  `All-In Roller Derby Community`_ host their "Short Track Experiment"
+  `ALL IN Roller Derby Community`_ host their "Short Track Experiment"

   A 1 day workshop exploring the Short Track ruleset - including low-contact rules as well as the full contact standard.
 Includes OTA and WFTDA-gender policy games (open to not-quite-mins-passed-but-internal-scrim-ready skaters for the Low Contact games).
 Includes time for discussion between games, and a low-pressure environment.

-.. _All-In Roller Derby Community: https://www.allincrd.uk/
+.. _ALL IN Roller Derby Community: https://www.allincrd.uk/

   This will run from midday to 5pm in the Ramgarhia Sikh Sport Centre, Leeds.